 Using not just fruits and vegetables, but also herbs, spices and super foods, smoothies fuel your training, or simply ramp up your intake of nutrients on a regular working day.
 Also, they are very attractive, to make you thirsty for them without even thinking about what is inside.

 This is perfect when you have a family, because you can extend the nutritional benefits to everybody, without having to convince them that vitamins are important.
 Few meals are simpler than a smoothie.
 They require very little prep time and planning, and you can even use up leftover fruits and vegetables from the day before.
 Let’s weigh anchor in this colourful ocean.

-We are sure all of you have at least heard the name “Unicorn Latte” which recently has become popular thanks to the Sturbucks edition and the ton of pictures shared by Hollywood stars on social.
+The trendy option We are sure all of you have at least heard the name “Unicorn Latte” which recently has become popular thanks to the Sturbucks edition and the ton of pictures shared by Hollywood stars on social.
 At a first glance, it may seem like a junky drink, but you will be surprised to discover that is exactly the opposite.
 It is definitely the latest health craze to sustain your body, as well as your brain.
 Drink it warm or chilled: yoga professors say it is the perfect drink before your lesson, or before a meditation session.
 The base is a vegetable milk made of raw cashews, soaked for 4 hours (coconut milk can be an option).
 It also includes ginger and lemon juice which are a great source of vitamins, as well as antioxidants and detoxifying.